0oshowero0/COVID19-urban-mobility-model/README.md

 ### Reproducing Figures in Main Text

 We also include all the experiments in our main text in the ./analyses folder.
-Since the simulation results are relatively huge, we provide them through this Google Drive link:
+Since the simulation results are large, we provide them through this Google Drive link:

 https://drive.google.com/file/d/1MIF3huKuSJMiQhxfqeTeCya25P8dh16x/view?usp=sharing

 **Please put this file into ./analyses folder and decompress it!**

-In ./analyses, we provide the source code of our experiemnts (figxx.py), auxilliary data (./analyses/cases for covid cases curve, ./analyses/population for the number of citizens, ./analyses/fig1c_data for Apple Mobility Trends data, ./analyses/fig2b_data for NYC fine-grained infection), and the simulation provided by our model (./analyses/results, decompressed from the Google Drive archive).
+In ./analyses, we provide the source code of our experiemnts (figxx.py), auxilliary data (./analyses/cases for covid cases curves, ./analyses/population for the number of citizens, ./analyses/fig1c_data for Apple Mobility Trends data, ./analyses/fig2b_data for NYC fine-grained infection), and the simulations provided by our model (./analyses/results, decompressed from the Google Drive archive).

 As an example, we can reproduce fig.1a through the following procedures: